 A small selection illustrating the range of techniques available to monitor different components of a CO2 storage system.

 When designing a monitoring strategy, many decisions must be based on the geological and engineering conditions specific to each individual site.
 Some examples are reservoir geometry and depth, expected spread of the CO2 plume, potential leakage pathways, overburden geology, injection time and flow rate, and surface characteristics, such as topography, population density, infrastructure and ecosystems.
-Once decisions have been made regarding the most appropriate measurement techniques and locations, baseline surveys must be conducted prior to injection operations to serve as a reference for all future measurements.
-Finally, each monitoring programme must be flexible so that it can evolve as the storage project itself evolves.
-A monitoring strategy capable of integrating all these issues, while at the same time improving cost effectiveness, will form a critical component in risk analysis and the verification of site safety and efficiency.

 The monitoring of a CO2 storage site is already feasible with the many techniques that are available on the market or under development.
 Research is currently underway, not only to develop new tools (particularly for sea-floor use), but also to optimize monitoring performance and reduce the costs.